V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 3. Import .vox with first the object mode.
 4. Import .vox with second uvs generated.
 5. Import .vox with centering above axis.
-7. Ensure scale is near 1.7 m for a humanoid
+7. Ensure scale is near 1.7 m for a humanoid (Try 0.05 scale).
 6. Export Godot Engine scene as a glTF 2.0 binary.
 8. ???
 Open gltf -> Blender (Use auto rig)
 9. ???
 Blender -> VRM (Blender. blocked on t-posing)